-Czechs boo PM on anniversary of 1968 Soviet-led invasion
+Czechs boo prime minister 50 years after Soviet-led invasion

-PRAGUE (AP) — A ceremony to honor the victims of the 1968 Soviet-led invasion of Czechoslovakia has turned into a protest against Czech Prime Minister Andrej Babis.
+PRAGUE (AP) — A ceremony to honor the victims of the 1968 Soviet-led invasion of Czechoslovakia on Tuesday turned into a protest against Czech Prime Minister Andrej Babis.

-Hundreds booed as Babis led Tuesday’s ceremony in front of the Czech public radio building in downtown Prague, a site of a fierce street battle between unarmed civilians and the invading troops in the first hours of occupation where 17 people died.
+Hundreds jeered and booed Babis’ arrival for a ceremony in front of the Czech public radio building in downtown Prague, a site of a fierce street battle between unarmed civilians and invading troops in the first hours of occupation where 17 people died.

-Babis, a populist billionaire, is a controversial figure due to a power-sharing deal with the maverick Communist Party and fraud charges he is facing.
-His position is also complicated by allegations he collaborated with the former communist-era secret police.

-Warsaw Pact troops invaded Czechoslovakia on Aug.
-20, 1968 to crush liberal reforms enacted in the brief era known as the Prague Spring.
+“Shame, shame…,” the crowd chanted while blowing horns and whistles during his speech.

 Most Read Nation & World Stories